Knowledge base navigation directive

 When an agent in a consumer repo consults the knowledge base, the workflow is three layers, in order:

-INDEX.md.
-The catalog of titles, tags, and one-line summaries.
-It is auto-injected into every session via the SessionStart additional-context payload, so the agent already has it. - Shortlist with
+1. Read ENTRY.md.
+The entry catalog: whole-tree totals plus the top-level branch list.
+It is auto-injected into every session via the SessionStart additional-context payload, so the agent already has it.

 TIP